lpapavassiliou/planning_for_autonomous_robots/README.md

 # planning_for_autonomous_robots
 This repository holds the exercises and the final project I had to solve individually for the course at ETH "Planning for Autonomous Robots", delivered by Prof Emilio Frazzoli.
+Code available in "/src/exercises".
 Access to private libraries is required to run the code.

 TOPICS
   EX 01 - Simple exercise to start